LordzShadow/PyRadio/README.md

 # PyRadio
-Simple GUI for streaming internet radios using python-vlc and Qt for Python.
+Simple GUI for streaming internet radios using VLC, python-vlc and Qt for Python.

 ### Installation